 Accountability is an ethical term of obligation that refers to the capacity to describe a person’s actions and judgments of steps or activities that a person has undertaken.

-To better understand the notion of accountability, see Andreas Schedler explanation (1999), conveys the conceptual definition of accountability, namely:
+To better understand the notion of accountability, see Andreas Schedler’s explanation (1999), which conveys the conceptual definition of accountability, namely:

 Thus, accountability is crucial to building trust and relationships between a person or division.
-Once you have sufficiently understood the notion of obligation, understand the principles that exist in accountability below.
+Once you have sufficiently understood the notion of obligation, understand the principles below.

 Principle of Accountability